ga4gh/vrs/docs/source/terms_and_model.rst

    * - members
      - :ref:`Allele`\[] | :ref:`CURIE`\[]
      - 0..*
-     - List of Discrete Variation, or identifiers of Discrete Variation, that comprise this Haplotype
+     - List of Alleles, or references to Alleles, that comprise this Haplotype